-The Oxford Centre for Haematology is a recently launched initiative spanning the University of Oxford and the Oxford University Hospitals NHS Foundation Trust.
+The Oxford Centre for Haematology was launched in 2018 and spans the University of Oxford and the Oxford University Hospitals NHS Foundation Trust.
 As a virtual Centre, it brings together researchers and clinicians working in haematology to improve the understanding and treatment of blood diseases and disorders, and to deliver the best available care to patients.

 The Director of the Oxford Centre for Haematology, Prof Paresh Vyas, talks about the vision for the Centre.

 Over the last 40 years the University of Oxford has built an international reputation in haematology research built on the red cell and globin work pioneered by Professor Sir David Weatherall, Professors John Clegg and Doug Higgs.